lupyuen/lupyuen.github.io/src/auto2.md

 prev=`cat /tmp/previous-log.txt`
 ```

-TODO

-And we remove the Previous Test Log, while preserving the Auto-Generated Release Notes...
+And we __remove the Previous Test Log__, while retaining the Auto-Generated Release Notes...

 ```bash
 ##  If Previous Test Log exists, discard it